louisa1109/ADS-Project--Section-3_PickEat/README.md

 After adding or removing each recipe, the platform will ask the user whether or not he wants to continue.
 Lastly, the platfrom will ask the user if he wants to see his favourites, only in the case where he has previously decided to stop adding and removing recipes.

-5. If the fifth option is chosen (Exit), the user will just have to press Enter to return the main menu.
+5. If the fifth option is chosen (Exit), the user will just have to press 'Enter' to return the main menu.

 # Extra information